 FRANKFORT, Ky.
-(Feb.
-11, 2016) — The Energy and Environment Cabinet is accepting grant proposals for projects that promote the use of recycled waste tires for landscaping.
-Grant funds may be used to purchase crumb rubber mulch for landscaping projects.
+(2/7/17) — The Energy and Environment Cabinet is now accepting grant proposals for projects that promote the use of recycled waste tires.

 This grant has been used to fund crumb rubber mulch for landscaping projects in recent years, but the cabinet is encouraging applicants to expand the scope of potential projects for this grant cycle.
 In addition to landscaping mulch projects, the cabinet is seeking requests for walking trails, sidewalks or other surfaces, horse trailer or stall mats, tree wells or other products utilizing recycled Kentucky tires.